drakeet/MultiType/README.md

 troublesome work.
 We should override the `getItemViewType()` of `RecyclerView.Adapter` , add some types, and create some `ViewHolder`s relating to those types.

-Once we need to add a new item type, we have to go to the original adapter file and modify some old codes, and these adapter classes will get more complicated.
+Once we need to add a new item type, we have to go to the original adapter file and modify some old codes carefully, and these adapter classes will get more complicated.

 Today, I created a new intuitive and flexible way to easily create complex RecyclerViews,